SSWConsulting/SSW.Rules.Content/rules/dotnet-upgrade-for-complex-projects/rule.md

 # Web application

-There are several ways to migrate project from ASP.NET to ASP.NET Core.
+There are several ways to migrate projects from ASP.NET to ASP.NET Core.
 We strongly recommend using the Strangler Fig pattern to incrementally migrate your project with [YARP](https://microsoft.github.io/reverse-proxy/).

-### Create side-by-side incremental project with [.NET Upgrade Assistant](https://dotnet.microsoft.com/en-us/platform/upgrade-assistant)
+### Create a side-by-side incremental project with [.NET Upgrade Assistant](https://dotnet.microsoft.com/en-us/platform/upgrade-assistant)

-After you've [installed the .NET Upgrade Assistant extension](https://learn.microsoft.com/en-au/dotnet/core/porting/upgrade-assistant-install#install-the-visual-studio-extension), right-click on the project in the Solution Explorer window, and select Upgrade.
+After you've [installed the .NET Upgrade Assistant extension](https://learn.microsoft.com/en-au/dotnet/core/porting/upgrade-assistant-install#install-the-visual-studio-extension), Right-click on the project in the Solution Explorer window, and select Upgrade.

 ![Figure: Visual Studio context menu.](https://github.com/SSWConsulting/SSW.Rules.Content/assets/3699937/3303daaf-0dea-4b34-9f59-53fd55acf2ef)

 A tab is opened which provides, based on your project type, different styles of upgrade:

-- In-place project upgrade
+- In-place project upgrade <br/>
 This option upgrades your project without making a copy.

-- Side-by-side project upgrade
+- Side-by-side project upgrade <br/>
 Copies your project and upgrades the copy, leaving your original project alone.

-- Side-by-side incremental
+- Side-by-side incremental <br/>
 A good choice for complicated web apps.
 Upgrading from ASP.NET to ASP.NET Core requires quite a bit of work and at times manual refactoring.
 This mode puts a .NET project next to your existing .NET Framework project.
-If an endpoint is implemented in the new project, any requests to that endpoint will be handled in the new project.
-All other requests will be handled by the old project.
+If an endpoint is implemented in the .NET 8 project, any requests to that endpoint will be handled there and all other requests will be forwarded and handled by the .NET Framework project.

-  This mode lets you upgrade your ASP.NET or Library app piece-by-piece.
+  This option lets you upgrade your ASP.NET app or class library project piece by piece.

 On more complex projects you might find that Upgrade Assistant only provides you with the side-by-side incremental option.
 That is also the option that is covered here.